 An application is approved by majority vote of the present Zoning Committee members.

-Zoning Committee members cannot miss more than two (2) meetings per year.
+Zoning Committee members cannot miss more than three (3) meetings per year.

 There shall be a Chair (or Co-Chairs) of the Committee, nominated and determined by the Committee.

 The Committee members shall serve staggered, two year terms.

 There is no limit as to the number of terms one can serve.